qwedsazxc1/final_project/README.md

 # __Footprints Tracker for CCU__

-__Footprint Tracker__ is a C-based database system for recording footprints of students, as well as faculties, in the time of pandemic.
+__Footprint Tracker__ is a C-based database system for ~~stalking~~ recording footprints of students, as well as faculties, in the time of pandemic.

 <br>
 <br>